YimRegister/yimregister.github.io/_pages/about.md

 <center><img src="assets/img/falling.png" alt="drawing" width="40%"/></center>

 I am also an artist, an avid reader of poetry, a dancer, and an active member of my communities.
-I advocate for addiction recovery, mental health support, prison reform, and overdose awareness.
+I advocate for addiction recovery, mental health support, autism appreciation, prison reform, and overdose awareness.
 I am a former child advocate for foster children, and I even used to teach kindergarten before I found my way into my PhD!
 I use my experiences to expand my perspectives and beliefs about what is possible.

 If we work together, &#10024;*the future of AI can be kind*&#10024;.